vigyannveshi/Digital-Image-Processing/README.md

 **_Special Thanks to:_**

 - **_God_**, all the things I will and have learnt initiate and terminate from whom, who supports me in all my endeavours.
+- **_Rafael C. Gonzalez | Richard E.Wood_**, for the most amazing textbook on Digital Imaging Processing, that I have refered to, most of the programs written are based on concepts learnt from the book (3rd Edition).
+It is the standard reference for the Digital Image Processing course offered in my college.
 - **_Prof.
 Purti Savardekar, Goa Engineering College_**, my teacher in the course of Digital Image Processing.
-Most of the programs written are either a part of the practicals or implementations of things learnt in theory and practical.
+For her initiative to write programs for the concepts taught in the class.
+Motivating me to visualize them to achieve better understanding.
 - **_All my peers_**, in the course of Digital Image Processing for their active support.

 ## Disclaimer